joonarafael/visualpathfinder/documentation/user_manual.md

 ## General Performance Notice

 The 72 \* 46 matrix is quite large (3456 individual nodes), not for algorithmic reasons, in particular, but for the React rendering pipeline.
-More elements on the screen would start to slow down rendering.
+More elements on the screen would start to slow down rendering (in my app) (more advanced rendering solutions do exist to circumvent this issue).

-Practically all of the application logic is run on the client machine by the client browser.
+Practically all of the application logic (including the algorithms) is run on the client machine by the client browser.
 Make sure you're running the latest version of your browser to ensure the best performance.
 In my own personal experience, Chrome has the best support for the included features.
 Some Firefox versions, for example, may round the timer results to integer values, among other things.

 ## Important Notice